windmotion-io/rspec-rebound/README.md

 - __:verbose_retry__(default: *false*) Print retry status
 - __:display_try_failure_messages__ (default: *false*) If verbose retry is enabled, print what reason forced the retry
-- __:default_retry_count__(default: *1*) If retry count is not set in an example, this value is used by default.
-Note that currently this is a 'try' count.
-If increased from the default of 1, all examples will be retried.
+- __:default_retry_count__(default: *0*) If retry count is not set in an example, this value is used by default.
+This is a 'retry' count.
+If increased from the default of 0 to 1, if they fail all examples will be retried once (and 2 attempts in total).
 - __:default_sleep_interval__(default: *0*) Seconds to wait between retries
 - __:clear_lets_on_failure__(default: *true*) Clear memoized values for ``let``s before retrying
 - __:exceptions_to_hard_fail__(default: *[]*) List of exceptions that will trigger an immediate test failure without retry.
 Takes precedence over __:exceptions_to_retry__